 15 of the largest house cat breeds

 If you’re wondering if your cat is considered a big house cat, first take a look at their weight.
 On average, a mixed breed male cat weighs around 8 to 12 pounds.
 Anything beyond 10-12 pounds is considered large.
-Female cats tend to weigh less than their male counterparts.
+However, female cats tend to weigh less than their male counterparts.

 But did you know that some cats can weigh up to 25 pounds?
-We’ll explore details about them below.
+We’ll explore details about those magnificently large house cats below.

 The Maine Coon is from—you guessed it—Maine.
 This cat was first discovered in North America in Maine and is the official feline of the state.
 It is one of the oldest domesticated cat breeds in North America.

-Known for their intelligence, personable nature, and goofiness, they make a great companion.
-They enjoy being close to their companions but don’t like to be cuddled.
+Known for their intelligence, personable nature, and goofiness, these big house cats make great companions.
+They enjoy being close to their owners but don’t like to be cuddled.

 As one of the largest cat breeds, males can weigh up to 25 pounds and females can weigh up to 18 pounds.